 By Donal McMahon

-A PSNI detective Constable from the crime cyber unit said he could connect the accused to the charges.
+A PSNI detective constable told Newry magistrates that she could connect the accused to the offences.